Tooth Extraction in Basking Ridge, NJ

 - Rest for the day or until the anesthetic fades off

-A tooth extraction should not be painful, and if the patient experiences pain during the procedure, the patient should let the dentist so he can make adjustments.
+A tooth extraction should not be painful, and if the patient experiences pain during the procedure, the patient should let the dentist so they can make adjustments.
 If the patient experiences severe pain and bleeding that does not stop after the first 24 hours from the procedure, contact our office for further instructions.